alexcarron/rock-estore/docs/DesignDoc.md

 ![Cart Model UML Class Diagram](cart-uml-class-diagram.png)

--

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

-- **Controllers** are used when needed to make api calls to any of our objects instead of having the UI directly interact with our data.

 ## Testing